Cheshire Innovation

 Limitations

-• Shading to reduce solar heating also slows down photosynthesis, hampering plant growth.
+- Shading to reduce solar heating can also slow down photosynthesis, hampering plant growth.

 By using LP Turbines to cool and dry the air instead of shading and ventilation, the light and moisture loss problems are overcome.
 In addition, as we will explain, the electricity generated can be used to build a second generation of cheaper, but more robust glasshouses.